Viratamey/Java/src/jvm/jvm.md

 -   Whether the "*.class"* file is related to Class or Interface or Enum.
 -   Modifier, Variables and Method information etc.

-After loading the "*.class"* file, JVM creates an object of type Class to represent this file in the heap memory.
+After loading the "*.class"* file, JVM creates an **object of type Class** to represent this file in the **heap memory**.
 Please note that this object is of type Class predefined in *java.lang* package.
 These Class object can be used by the programmer for getting class level information like the name of the class, parent name, methods and variable information etc. To get this object reference we can use *getClass()* method of [Object](https://www.geeksforgeeks.org/object-class-in-java/) class.

 **Linking:** Performs verification, preparation, and (optionally) resolution.